 Effectiveness of cessation treatments for pipe and cigar smokers is not well documented.
 Also, cessation may be affected by whether cigarettes are smoked concurrently and whether smokers inhale.

-Evidence-based methods of smoking cessation increase the 1-yr success rate from about 5% to 20 to 30%.
+Evidence-based methods of smoking cessation increase the 1-year success rate from about 5% to 20% to 30%.

-Use evidence-based counseling methods, including physician counseling and referral to support programs, for patients interested in quitting.
+Evidence-based counseling methods include physician counseling and referral to support programs.

 Drug treatment (eg, varenicline, combinations of nicotine replacement products) is recommended for all patients interested in quitting, unless there is a contraindication (eg, pregnancy, < age 18, light smoker, smoke-less tobacco user).

 The following English-language resources may be useful.
 Please note that The Manual is not responsible for the content of these resources.